-Few people have heard of it, yet John Blankenbaker's KENBAK-1 was the first commercially available personal computer.
+Few people have heard of it, yet many consider John Blankenbaker's KENBAK-1 to be the first commercial personal computer.

 Vintage Pachinko Machines